gigaherz/JsonThings/documentation/formats/BlockMaterials.md

 ## "replaceable"

 Defines if the block can be replaced when placing another block.
-Eg. grass.
+E.g. grass.

 Optional.
 Default: false.